mikiburgess/MP3-Honey-Bee/README.md

 #### User Stories
 The specific needs of the primary target users of this site, amateur beekeepers are outlines in the following user stories:

-* As a Beekeeper I want to ...
+*As a Beekeeper I want to ...*
-  1. Be able to maintain a record of all of my apiaries (create, read, update & delete)
+  1. Be able to maintain a record of all of my apiaries:
+    1. create apiary record
+    2. read (view) apiary record
+    3. update apiary record
+    4. delete apiary record
+    5. view all apiary records
-  2. Be able to maintain a record of all of my hives/colonies (create, read, update & delete)
+  2. Be able to maintain a record of all of my hives/colonies:
+    1. create hive record
+    2. read (view) hive record
+    3. update hive record
+    4. delete hive record
+    5. view all hive records
-  3. Record details of my weekly check of each hive, and save them for later use.
+  3. Record details of my weekly hive inspections, and save them for later use:
+    1. create hive inspection record
+    2. read (view) inspection records
+    3. update inspection record
+    4. delete inspection record
-	4. View a full inspection report for each of my hives
+    5. view all inspection records for each of my hives
-	5. Have a registered account to secure access to my records
+  4. Have a registered account to secure access to my records

 #### Outside Scope
 Some elements considered in the current design will not be implemented due to being outside the scope described above.
 These include general information pages about honey bees and the beekeeping.